Our Missions Response to COVID-19: Info, Resources, and FAQ

 - Consider going through your pantry with a parent and finding objects to donate to Circle of Concern.
 Watch this video with your parent and talk about why it’s so important

 - Watch this short video on the interfaith allegory of the long spoons.
 Talk about the importance of helping others.

 Frequently Asked Questions

 The two schools we partner with are Carman Trails Elementary (Parkway School District) and Peabody Elementary School (St. Louis Public Schools.)
-Both schools are learning remotely for the rest of the semester in response to COVID-19.
+Both schools are learning remotely until mid-October 2020 in response to COVID-19.
 See the section “Ways You Can Help” to see ways you can donate financially to support the food needs of both of these school districts–currently, this is the best way to help.

 For the time being, please do not take donations to the church.
 We want to eliminate the possibility that the virus could travel on donations and eliminate the need for volunteers to leave home to deliver donations to the agencies.
 If you have donations for LifeWise or Epworth, please keep these donations at home for now or take them directly to the agency.
 If you have Personal Essentials donations or other Circle of Concerns donations, please take them directly to the agency.
 All other donations can be taken to the Goodwill off of Manchester Road next to the church, where you can leave donations around the back of the store.
 If you have extenuating circumstances, please email Autumn Dennis through the button on the Clergy and Staff page.

 The CEO of Bridge Bread, Fred Domke, recently shared that due to the many cancelled orders Bridge Bread normally relies on, their organization is requesting direct donations.
 This will help keep the bakers employed and housed while orders are down.
 See the section “Ways You Can Help” to learn more about how you can donate financially or order bread to have it delivered to you.
 Currently, these are the best ways to help.